 My name is Rosaline Nain Chia.
-Growing up in Cameroon, I always felt the need to help others find happiness.
-I found that when I listened to people’s worries and fears without judging them, they appeared to be happier.
-My friends and family in particular always turned to me when they were upset and/or experienced conflict in their thoughts and behaviour, and would express feeling more confident and happier after talking to me.
-I knew they trusted me with their thoughts and feelings and it felt good to be able to contribute “something” towards their wellbeing.
+I was born in Cameroon, West Africa and have been living in Scotland for the past 12 years.
+I have always found it fulfilling to support others to be themselves without undermining the rights of others, of course.
+Very early on in my adult life, I realised that when I listened to people’s worries and fears without judging them, they appeared to be happier.
+My friends and family in particular, always turned to me when they were upset and/or experienced conflict in their thoughts and behaviour, and would express feeling more confident and happier after having a profound conversation with myself.
+They still do.
+I realised they trusted me with their thoughts and feelings and it felt, and continues to feel good, to be trusted and also to be able to contribute “something” towards another person's wellbeing.

-Transactional Analysis gives me the common platform through which I can perceive human experiences, mine included.
+Transactional Analysis Transactional Analysis gives me the common platform through which I can perceive human experiences, mine included.
 It has helped me understand why I perceive life the way I do; why I interpret and experience certain situations differently from others around me.
-It has also provided me with the tools to understand and empathise with others and consequently support them more effectively.
-As a counsellor, it gives me the tools to empower others to be fully themselves.
+It has also provided me with the tools to understand and empathise with others and subsequently support them more effectively.
+As a counsellor/coach, it gives me the tools to empower others to explore and grow to their full potential.

 My qualifications include a Master's degree in Business Management with Entrepreneurship from Edinburgh Napier University Business School and a BSc in Social Science from Teesside University.
 I grew up in Cameroon, lived and worked as an Entry Clearance Assistant at the British High Commission in Accra, Ghana.
 My varied qualifications, work and life experiences offer me a better understanding of others and their point of view.
 Of course, at the end of the day, the only person that can fully understand their experience is the one having the experience.